Fuck History, Let’s Dance: Richard Avedon in Paris, 1956

 Typically, Avedon orchestrated the shot, taking copies of the paper to Times Square and asking people to pose for his camera, creating a dialog between photographer and viewer that is normally outside the domain of photojournalism.
 In a sense he used history to establish an exchange of looks across the frame – and now the subject is no longer an anonymous model but a fellow New Yorker – a traveler who had kindly stopped so that he could take her portrait as she looked across the no-man’s-land of the picture plane with something to say.
 This time Avedon isn’t just looking and framing, he’s listening.
 That makes all the difference.
 It is a history lesson in photography worthy of Cartier-Bresson or Helen Levitt, two masters that he revered.
 Yet Avedon never abandoned fashion photography in favor of documentary work, as he was comfortable moving from one to the other, but the fashion pictures from the sixties onward would be informed by his documentary work (and vice versa) in a way that helped shape his signature style.

 For Americans in 1963 the days of 1956 were suddenly very far away and would not return again.
-History came back announcing itself, as it often does, with a funeral march, and America plunged hand over fist into history.
+History came back announcing itself, as it often does, with a funeral march, and America plunged hand over fist into history in the 1960's in a way that would mark the country for the remainder of the century, and beyond.
 It would prove a maelstrom from which the self-assured America of the postwar years would not recover.
-The country itself would, of course, pick up the pieces and refashion a new social matrix, but it would prove a very different place that Avedon himself explored in subsequent series, such as those seen in the now classic book, "The Sixties."
+The country itself would, of course, pick up the pieces and refashion a new social matrix, but it would prove a very different place that Avedon himself explored in subsequent bodies of work, such as those seen in the now classic book, "The Sixties."

 1 John Berger.
 Ways of Seeing.
 Penguin Books, 1973